SayLending.com Financial Network

 There is a mathematical formula that displays in an amortization schedule the monthly amount the buyer must pay in order to reduce the loan to zero over a certain period; i.e., 30 years.

-• During the first few years, the monthly payment will almost entirely be of interest with a little amount left over to repay the principal.
+During the first few years of the repayment schedule, the monthly payment will almost entirely be of interest with a little amount left over to repay the principal.

 Note: the 10% rate is for example only.
 Current mortgage interest may differ.
 View current rates.